-Malignant melanoma (MM) commonly arises from the deeper layers of the skin or the eyes and is the leading cause of death.1 Primary malignant melanoma is a rare condition.
-Malignant melanoma can involve any mucosal regions such as the oral mucosa, oesophagus, larynx and the ano-genital mucosa.1 It is commonly metastasize from skin cancers.
+Malignant melanoma (MM) commonly arises from the skin or the eyes and is the leading cause of death.1 Primary malignant melanoma is a rare condition.
+Malignant melanoma can involve any mucosal regions like oral mucosa, oesophagus, larynx and the ano-genital mucosa.1 It is commonly metastasize from skin cancers.

-Less than 30 cases that have been reported in medical literature fulfilled all the requested criteria to diagnose primary pleural melanoma2.
-The proposed criteria to diagnose pleural melanoma is difficult to fulfil as all extra pulmonary origin of the tumour needs to be excluded first3.
-Unfortunately, many patients are very anxious when this diagnosis is being informed to them and hence further invasive investigation to rule out other primary sources are hard to be performed just like in this case that we encountered.
+Few cases have been reported in medical field with the criteria to diagnose primary pleural melanoma.2 The proposed criteria to diagnose pleural melanoma is difficult to fulfil as all extra pulmonary origin of the tumour should be excluded first.3 Unfortunately, many patients are very anxious when this diagnosis is being informed to them and hence further invasive investigation to rule out other primary sources are hard to be performed just like in this case that we encountered.